christen-reinhart/ops-reading-notes/ops-401/401Reading/401Reading37.md

 - Identify stakeholders and obtain necessary approvals.
 - Develop a detailed test plan outlining methodology, tools, and reporting format.

-2) Information Gathering (Reconnaissance):
+b) Information Gathering (Reconnaissance):
 - Tasks:

 - Gather publicly available information about the target, including network diagrams, employee information, and software versions.
 - Identify potential attack vectors and vulnerabilities.
 - Map the network infrastructure to understand its layout and connectivity.

-3) Scanning and Enumeration:
+c) Scanning and Enumeration:
 - Tasks:

 - Use automated tools to scan the target network for vulnerabilities in systems, applications, and configurations.
 - Identify specific weaknesses and gather detailed information about them (enumeration).
 - Analyze the results to prioritize potential attack vectors.

-4) Exploitation and Post-Exploitation:
+d) Exploitation and Post-Exploitation:
 - Tasks:

 - Attempt to exploit identified vulnerabilities using manual or automated tools.